 Contact A New York Premises Liability Lawyer

-At Lever Law we are dedicated to recovering maximum compensation for our clients.
+At David B. Lever & Associates, we are dedicated to recovering compensation for our clients.
 Our experienced premises liability attorneys have extensive knowledge in premises liability law and are equipped with the knowledge that it takes to prove liability in slip, trip and fall cases.

 Have you been injured in a slip and fall, or trip and fall accident in New York?
-Contact Lever Law today for a free case evaluation.
+Contact us for a free case evaluation.
 We will help you analyze your legal options and determine the best course of action based on your specific circumstances.
-Call (844) 538-3752 to speak with an attorney today or visit our offices located at 120 Bloomingdale Road, Suite 401 in White Plains, NY.
+Visit our offices located at 120 Bloomingdale Road, Suite 401 in White Plains, NY.
 While our offices are located in the Westchester area, we serve clients throughout the State of New York including those in The Bronx, Brooklyn, Queens, Manhattan and Staten Island, as well as individuals outside of the Greater New York City area.